FarukhSaifi/SyncApp/README.md

 A web application that lets you write once and publish to multiple platforms (Medium, DEV.to, WordPress planned).

+🚀 **Optimized for Performance** - See [OPTIMIZATION.md](./OPTIMIZATION.md) for details on caching, error handling, and performance improvements.

 ## Project Structure

 ```text